tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 * For companies and startups, it's cheap to have new ideas, but executing those ideas can be very expensive.

-* Over the last decade, `crowdfunding` has become a popularized way for projects to receive funding that enables them to bring their product or service to production successfully.
+* Over the last decade, `crowdfunding` has become a popular way for projects to receive funding, enabling them to bring their product or service to production successfully.

-* `Crowdfunding` is the process of raising funds by asking a large number of people each for a small amount of money.
+* `Crowdfunding` is the process of raising funds by asking a large number of people for small amounts of money.
 Crowdfunding is often done through a `crowdfunding platform` where users are promised a product or service and can then donate money to a project in a streamlined manner.

 * Blockchain technologies and the rise of tokenomics has enabled a new form of `crowdfunding` known as a `crowdsale`.

-* Unlike in traditional crowdfunding backers funding the project are not promised a particular product or service.
-They are instead promised a given number of tokens at a set price.
+* Unlike in traditional crowdfunding, backers funding the project are not promised a particular product or service.
+Instead, they are promised a given number of tokens at a set price.

 * The tokens sold during the `crowdsale` then serve as a way for users to take part in whatever product or service the company is planning to launch.

-Pose the class the following question:
+Pose the following question to the class:

 * What are some things that crowdsale funds could be used for?